-There are many respects in which COVID-19 crisis differs significantly from 2007/2008 food crisis having implications for FS.
+There are many respects in which the COVID-19 crisis differs significantly from the 2007/2008 food crisis in terms of implications for FS.
 The 2007/2008 crisis was triggered by different reasons when compared to the COVID-19 crisis.
-The former was associated with high fuel prices and was mainly a food crisis where responses by governments escalated its deepness (e.g. by imposing trade restrictions which triggered world prices).
-The latter is a byproduct of a health and subsequently an economic crisis where trade policies were also resorted to but still have not dominated the scene as a major response.
-The former was mainly supply driven accompanied by wrong and egoistic government interventions which led to skyrocketing of prices of food staples in the world market (Pinstrup-Anderson, 2015).
-The pandemic crisis suffers from both supply and demand aspects where demand plays a more significant role and problems associated with supply chains and logistics being at the core of crisis.
+The former was associated with high fuel prices and was mainly a food crisis where responses by governments escalated its depth while the latter is a byproduct of a health and, subsequently, an economic crisis where trade policies were also resorted to but still have not dominated the scene as a major response.
+The former was mainly supply driven, accompanied by wrong and egoistic government interventions, which led to the skyrocketing of prices of food staples in the world market (Pinstrup-Anderson, 2015).
+The pandemic crisis suffers from both supply and demand aspects, where demand plays a more significant role and problems associated with supply chains and logistics are at the core of crisis.

-Food price spikes within the 2007/08 food crises has hurt consumers but benefited farmers, yet the pandemic resulting in value chain disruptions is expected to hurt both consumers (with less urban supplies and higher prices) and producers (with less farm-level demand and lower prices) (Swinnen and McDermott, 2020).
-The 2007/2008 food price crisis showed that the panic about food availability and trade restrictive policy responses can have detrimental effects where such responses triggered almost 50 % of the price surge.
-Even food importing countries at that time worried about the higher cost of food, in turn, lowered import tariffs on food, supporting demand but keeping upward pressure on world prices.
-As a result, instead of containing price increases, these policy responses only drove world market prices higher (Glauber et. al, 2020).
+The 2007/2008 food price crisis showed that the panic about food availability and traderestrictive policy responses can have detrimental effects, where such responses triggered almost 50 percent of the price surge.
+Even food importing countries at that time, being worried about the higher cost of food, lowered the import tariffs on food which supported demand but kept upward pressure on world prices.
+As a result, instead of containing price increases, these policy responses only drove world market prices higher (Glauber et al., 2020).